openstate/stembureaus/README.md

 `BQ` (the ISO code for the Caribbean Netherlands) we display the map centered on those islands.
 To geolocate the IP address we use a local copy of the `GeoLite` database from MaxMind.

+Note that this works even when the homepage is being cached.
+Retrieving gelocation takes places using a separate call to the server.
+To make sure that this does not significantly block the user experience when there is a heavy load, the call will time-out after 0.5 seconds falling back to the default of centering on the Netherlands.

 ## Testing

 ### Setup